- The CPCC

 1 800 892 7235

 1) What is the Canadian Private Copying Collective (CPCC)?

 Established in 1999, the CPCC is a non-profit umbrella organization responsible for collecting and distributing private copying levies on behalf of its member collectives (CMRRA, SOCAN, and Re:Sound).
 Since 1999, CPCC has distributed over $300 million to over 100,000 songwriters, composers, music publishers, recording artists, musicians and record companies.

 2) What is private copying?

-A “private copy” is a copy of a recorded track of music, or of a substantial part of such a track, that is made by an individual for his or her own personal use.
-A personal compilation of favourite tracks is a good example of how people typically create private copies.
+A “private copy” is a copy you make of your music collection for your own personal use, anywhere, anytime.
+A personal compilation of favourite songs is a good example of how people typically create private copies.

 3) What is the private copying levy?

 The private copying levy is a royalty that exists to provide compensation to songwriters, composers, music publishers, recording artists, musicians and record companies for private copies made of their music.
 These rights-holders are paid a small royalty (a levy) whenever a business sells the kinds of media that are ordinarily used for private copying.
 The media that the levy applies to and the rates that are charged are determined by the Copyright Board of Canada, based upon evidence presented in a formal public hearing.
 Currently, the levy only applies to blank CDs – a medium that is on its way to obsolescence.